exabrial/mockito-object-injection/README.md

 </dependency>
 ```

-The final note is that it should extraordinarily obvious that per-test forking will produce undefined results when using `@InjectMocks`, and as such, per-test forking is not thread-safe for this test extension.
-Hence the `@TestInstance(Lifecycle.PER_CLASS)` on the example.
+The final note is that it should extraordinarily obvious that multithreading on the same test instances will cause problems.
+Set your forking policies accordingly to avoid race conditions.